Chris Flynn (Canadian football)

+Chris Flynn (born November 17, 1966) is a Canadian former football player.
+He played CIAU football for the Saint Mary's Huskies as a quarterback, and is the only player to win the Hec Crighton Trophy three times.

+Early life

-Chris Flynn (born November 17, 1966) is a Canadian former professional football quarterback and is the only player to win the Hec Crighton Trophy three times as the most valuable player in Canadian university football.
-He was a 3-time All Canadian with the Saint Mary's Huskies (Bachelor of Arts degree) and played for SMU from 1987-1990.
+Chris Flynn was born on November 17, 1966, in Ottawa, Ontario.
+He played quarterback for the Saint Mary's Huskies from 1987 to 1990 and was a three-time All-Canadian.
+He is the only player to win the Hec Crighton Trophy three times as the most valuable player in Canadian university football.

 Professional career

+Flynn was selected by the Ottawa Rough Riders in the fifth round, with the 35th overall pick, of the 1991 CFL draft.
+He instead played for the Montreal Machine of the World League of American Football during the 1991 season, appearing in one game at quarterback while rushing once for eight yards and being sacked for an eight-yard loss.
+Flynn converted to wide receiver in 1992.
+He caught three passes for 72 yards for the Machine during the 1992 season.

+Flynn signed with the CFL's Toronto Argonauts in 1993 but was released before ever playing for them.

-He played for the Montreal Machine of the World League of American Football in 1991 and 1992.
-Flynn signed with the Championnat Élite Division 1 in France where he played for 4 seasons (1993-1996) for the Fighters de Croissy sur Seine.
+Flynn signed with the Championnat Élite Division 1 in France where he played for 4 seasons (1993–1996) for the Fighters de Croissy sur Seine.
 During these years, he was a star of the French championship with an annual salary slightly less than 30,000 Euros.

-Flynn then played his last season for the CFL's Ottawa Rough Riders in 1996.
+Flynn then played his last season for the CFL's Ottawa Rough Riders in 1996 as a safety.
+He dressed in three games for the Rough Riders and posted one special teams tackle.

+Legacy

-He was inducted into the Saint Mary's Hall of Fame in 2001, inducted into the Canadian Football Hall of Fame in 2011, and inducted into the Nova Scotia Sport Hall of Fame in 2015.
+Flynn was inducted into the Saint Mary's Hall of Fame in 2001, inducted into the Canadian Football Hall of Fame in 2011, and inducted into the Nova Scotia Sport Hall of Fame in 2015.
 He was voted in a Sportsnet poll as the #1 university football player of the past 50 years.
-In 2019 Chris Flynn's #1 jersey was the first jersey retired in the 217-year history of Saint Mary's University.
-In 2021 TSN's Gridiron Nation show voted Chris as the all-time "Great Canadian Goat" in Canadian University football history.
+In 2019, Flynn's #1 jersey was the first jersey retired in the 217-year history of Saint Mary's University.
+In 2021, TSN's Gridiron Nation show voted Flynn as the all-time "Great Canadian Goat" in Canadian University football history.

-In 1994 Flynn received a Medal of Honor for Courage and Bravery for saving a young woman from drowning in the Seine river in France.
+In 1994, Flynn received a Medal of Honor for Courage and Bravery for saving a young woman from drowning in the Seine river in France.